AlibabaCloudDocs/hbr/intl.en-US/Back up ECS/ECS Sever backup/Enable the application-consistent backup feature.md

 Hybrid Backup Recovery \(HBR\) works with Cloud Assistant and the snapshot service to provide the application-consistent backup feature.
 Application-consistent backups can be used for rollbacks to avoid log rollbacks when applications such as databases start.
 This ensures that the applications start in a consistent state.

--   The instance allows access to the Internet.
+-   The instance allows access from the Internet.
 A public IP address is configured or an elastic IP address \(EIP\) is associated.
 -   The instance runs one of the following operating systems:
     -   Windows: Windows Server 2019, Windows Server 2016, and Windows Server 2012.
     -   Linux: CentOS 7.6 or later, Ubuntu 18.04 or later, and Alibaba Cloud Linux 2 \(2.1903 LTS 64-bit\).